stephanwaz/linearhdr/README.rst

     pylinearhdr

-Which, in addition to replicating the linearhdr_make_list, linearhdr_calibrate functionality with additional features and multicore processing, additional tools, such as shadowband merging are available. see pylinearhdr --help for all options
+see pylinearhdr --help for all options

 Calibration
 -----------